 What is arsenic?

-Arsenic is an element found naturally in the environment – in soils, rock and water.
+Arsenic is a chemical found naturally in soils, rocks, and water.
 There are 2 types:

 Environments with higher arsenic levels